 In places without an air gap, some sort of “holding cell” for unpotable water is required.
 There are 3 possible options.

 The first option is, of course, the air gap.
 The second option is running the dishwasher drain line from the bottom of the cabinet, looping above the discharge point, and being secured in place.
 The third option is running the drain line from the top of a cabinet above the discharge point and being secured in place.

 Air gaps do require a little bit of maintenance.
 You may notice draining problems in your dishwasher.
 It may very well be the dishwasher itself that is the issue, however, the air gap may be also causing the problem.

 For example, if you notice draining problems in your dishwasher, it may be a good idea to check to see if the air gap needs cleaning.
 Simply remove the silver cap from the air gap.
 You will see white-colored tubing underneath that has a hole on both sides of it.
 You can remove the top from the air gap.
 You may notice a bunch of gunk stuck inside of it.

 You can use a toothpick to remove the gross stuff stuck inside.
-After cleaning it out, but the white top back on, followed by the silver cap, lining up the holes on the silver cap with the holes on the white tubing.
+After cleaning it out, put the white top back on, followed by the silver cap, lining up the holes on the silver cap with the holes on the white tubing.
 Run a drain cycle on your dishwasher, and the dishwasher should drain perfectly.
 If the dishwasher still does not drain as normal, the problem is most likely with the dishwasher itself.

 Is an Air Gap Right for You?

-If there is already an air gap installed in your kitchen, it is best to just have the air gap rather than replacing the drain line for your dishwasher because of the amount of money it will cost to redo the drain line between the dishwasher to the sink.
+If there is already an air gap installed in your kitchen, it is best to just have the air gap rather than replace the drain line for your dishwasher because of the amount of money it will cost to redo the drain line between the dishwasher to the sink.

 If you live in a highly populated city, the plumbing code may have insight as to whether or not you need an air gap.
 If the code gives you an option, however, how do you know what to choose?